 Play Disney Parks and Datapad

 The Disneyland app is mostly about function.
 There is another app you might want to get for use in the parks.
 The Play Disney Parks app has games you can play in line or at home, music and more.
 What's most frogciting for Tad, our tween and Star Wars padawan-in-training, is that the app turns into a Datapad when you enter Star Wars: Galaxy's Edge.
 Download the latest version at home and get it set up before you go to the park.

 Disney Genie is a service in the Disneyland app that is used in the theme park.
 Genie and its related options launched in Dec.
 2021.
 Genie+ is a replacement for FASTPASS and MaxPass.
 There are three components to the new planning system — the free Genie planning tool, the optional paid Genie+ service to make ride reservations and the individual Lightning Lane selections for a few select in-demand rides not included in Genie+.
 Depending on your interests, Genie and Genie+ can mean using the Disneyland app a lot in the parks throughout the day.
 But it's all optional!

 Genie+ or pay-per-ride individual selections allow you to save time and enter attractions through the Lightning Lanes.
 That's the former FASTPASS Return entrance.
-At Disneyland, Genie+ costs $25 (Magic Key holders get a 20% discount) for per day per person and allows you to book arrival windows throughout the day to up to 20 attractions.
+At Disneyland, Genie+ starts at $30 (Magic Key holders get a 20% discount) per day per person and allows you to book arrival windows throughout the day with up to 20 attractions.
 Many rides in the park are not included.
 A few select high-demand rides are excluded from Genie+ and are additional costs to access the Lightning Lane.

 A newly added feature to the app for Genie+ users is augmented reality PhotoPass lens filters.
 Add a Disney or Star Wars character or magical setting to your park selfies and photos!